timescale/docs.timescale.com-content/api.md

 ## create_distributed_hypertable() [](create_distributed_hypertable)

-Creates a TimescaleDB hypertable distributed across a multinode environment.
-Use this function in place of [`create_hypertable`](#create_hypertable) when creating distributed hypertables.
+Creates a TimescaleDB hypertable distributed across multiple data nodes.
+Use this function in place of [`create_hypertable`](#create_hypertable) when creating a distributed hypertable.
+Creating a distributed hypertable is governed by the same basic limitations as when creating a regular hypertable, e.g., the PostgreSQL table turned into a distributed hypertable cannot already be partitioned.
+Further, it is not possible to turn a regular hypertable into a distributed hypertable and data migration (via the `migrate_data` option) is currently unsupported.

 #### Required Arguments [](create_distributed_hypertable-required-arguments)